 Finally, the best bot mitigation platforms use machine learning to constantly update to the threats on your specific web application.
 In the cat-and-mouse game of bot mitigation, your playbook can’t be based on last week’s attack.

-3. Act on flagged traffic
+3. Act on flagged traffic with bot mitigation software

 Once you’ve identified suspicious traffic, you need to figure out what to do with it.